-Our dental clinics are located at three sites in the downtown Montreal.
+Our dental clinics are located at three sites in downtown Montreal.
 Two of the sites are within the McGill University Health Centre (MUHC).

 They are currently located at: